Ken Russell: Women in Love

-In 1969, Russell directed what is considered his "signature film", Women In Love, an adaptation of D. H. Lawrence's novel of the same name about two artist sisters living in post-World War I Britain.
-The film starred Glenda Jackson, Oliver Reed, Jennie Linden and Alan Bates.
+In 1969, Russell directed what is considered his "signature film", Women In Love, an adaptation of D. H. Lawrence's novel of the same name about two artist sisters living in post-World War I Britain, from an Oscar-nominated script by Larry Kramer.
+The film launched the movie career of Glenda Jackson (who won her first Oscar for the role), and also starred Oliver Reed, Jennie Linden and Alan Bates.
 The film is notable for its nude wrestling scene, which broke the convention at the time that a mainstream movie could not show male genitalia.
 Women in Love connected with the sexual revolution and bohemian politics of the late 1960s.
-It received four Oscar nominations, including his only nomination for Best Director.
+The film's four Oscar nominations included Russell's only nomination for Best Director.

 The film was BAFTA-nominated for the costume designs of Russell's first wife, Shirley; they collaborated throughout the 1970s.
-The colour schemes of Luciana Arrighi's art direction (also BAFTA-nominated) and Billy William's cinematography, which Russell used for metaphorical effect, are also often referred to by film textbooks.
+The colour schemes of Luciana Arrighi's art direction (also BAFTA-nominated) and Billy Williams' cinematography, which Russell used for metaphorical effect, are also often referred to by film textbooks.

 Russell returned to television with Dance of the Seven Veils (1970) which sought to portray Richard Strauss as a Nazi: one scene in particular showed a Jewish man being tortured while a group of SS men look on in delight, with Strauss's music as the score.
 The Strauss family was so outraged by the film that they withdrew all music rights.
 The film was effectively banned from being screened until Strauss's copyright expired in 2019.
 It was shown in February 2020 at the Keswick Film Festival.